Harika-Madishetti/NotePad/README.md

-A Simple NotePad Application bootstraped with create React App
+A Simple Springboot NotePad Application bootstraped with create React App and integrated with Aurora db.

 **Tech Stack**